IbcAlpha/IBC/readme.txt

 		Workstation 4.0 > Trader Workstation 4.0).
 Right click on this entry and select Properties from the pop-up menu.
 The command is in the field labelled 'Target'.

+		NB: for Windows 8 onwards, to locate the relevant shortcut, right click on the tile for TWS/gateway on the Start screen and select 'Open file location' on the menu bar.

 		Note that the classpath in the TWS shortcut assumes that the TWS files are in the same folder as the shortcut.
 If your